sixstars/starctf2019/pwn-upxofcpp/readme.md

 - Keep it fun

 ## Vulnerability
-- Unpack the original file by `upx upxofcpp`
+- Unpack the original file by `upx -d upxofcpp`
-- Simple UAF
+- Do code auditing, you will find a simple UAF bug

 ## Key points
 - PIE is enabled and there is no function prepared for information leakage